xelaadryth/larsethia/README.md

 ## To Do
 - `@create` should lock `get:false()` by default
 - `@hide` command that sets lock `notice:false()`
 - Containers as locks (if lock container not set, not treated as container.
-If lock access is true, the player has permission to access the container's contents)
+If lock access is true, the player has permission to access the container's contents.)
+[Jobin]
+  - "get book from chest"
+  - "put book in chest"
+  - Prevent people from doing "get book from That NPC"
+  - Prevent people from doing "get book from Some Player"
+  - Address parsing issues such as an NPC named "Lara from Briskell" and then "get book from Lara from Briskell" (splitting on first/last instance of " from " or " in " is not guaranteed)
-- Design a combat system
+- Design a combat system [Eric]
+  - Most likely tick-based (2-3 second rounds)
+  - Stats feed into a formula for base damage dealt
+  - Active abilities to give options in combat
 - Design a play experience (What's the main goals and focus of the game?
 Story-driven/combat-driven/exploration-driven?)
 - Come up with a storyline
+- Implement game systems